piaodazhu/dyco-coroutine/README.md

 ## Waitgroup

 Waitgroup is provided for **N-to-N** synchronization.
 Coroutines can join a waitgroup by calling `add`, notify the waitgroup by calling `done`, and wait all or a certain number of other coroutines by calling `wait`.
+See more in `example/waitgroup.c`.

 ```c
 // suggest_size: estimated max number of coroutines on the waitgroup